Cosmos-it/guide-to-develop-on-dragonchain/README.md

 * Flexibility: Developers can create smart contracts as docker containers with the ability to update and delete after deployment.
 * Scalability:  Dragonchain platform doesn’t use algorithm such as PoW or PoS.
 Instead we use public blockchains for pinning without running our own.
-* Simplicity: Dragonchain has rolled out an in house SDKs in Python and python.js to help developers interact with Dragonchain platform easily
+* Simplicity: Dragonchain has SDKs in Python and Nodejs to help users interact with their chains.

 ### Basic Requirements